-Sensoji Temple: A Photographer’s Dream Destination
+Sensoji Temple: A Photographer’s Dream

 Sensoji temple at sunset.

 Beyond Thunder Gate is Nakamise-Dori (or Nakamise street).
 It’s the famous 200-meter-long shopping street.
 Whatever a Japanophile could want is there.
 It has senbei (rice crackers), chopsticks, fans, swords, handbags, and ninja suits.
+All your Japan souvenirs and snacks await.

 After you reach the end of Nakamise, it is all excellent photo opportunities.
 You’ll go through another big gate, the Hozomon.
 It is red and has a massive red lantern with guardian deities on either side.
 Many different people walk through here, so you might catch some wearing kimonos.

-But that isn’t the end of it!
+But that isn’t the end of it!!
 There are other minor halls, a pagoda, gates, and even a tiny waterfall on the grounds.
 Next door is an old amusement park, Hanayashiki, but don’t expect it to be like Disneyland.
 It is very retro!

-If you visit Tokyo in May, go to the Sanja Festival (2018 pictures here).
-This festival is connected with Asakusa shrine.
-The purpose is to honor the men who established and founded Sensoji.
+The temple is home to a huge festival, the Sanja.
+It happens on the third weekend in May (photo guide here).
+Asakusa shrine runs it to honor the men who established and founded Sensoji.
 People carry mikoshi (portable shrines) around the temple area.
-The crowds are massive.Three million people are said to attend it over its three days.
+The crowds are massive.
+Three million people are said to attend it over its three days.
 This event is amazing!
 New Year’s is another popular one.

-A brief history of the temple
+A Brief History of the Temple

 Sensoji temple is one of the great cultural and religious icons of Tokyo.
 Its history dates back to 628.
 The story goes that two brothers often fished in the nearby Sumida River.
 One day, they caught something very unusual.
 It was a small gold statue of Bodhisattva Kannon, the Buddhist goddess of mercy and happiness.